 Changed in version 2.3: Added access to values as attributes of the returned object.

 Returns the number of bytes in a system page.
 (This need not be the same as the hardware page size.)
 This function is useful for determining the number of bytes of memory a process is using.
 The third element of the tuple returned by getrusage() describes memory usage in pages; multiplying by page size produces number of bytes.

 The following RUSAGE_* symbols are passed to the getrusage() function to specify which processes information should be provided for.

-Pass to getrusage() to request resources consumed by child processes of the calling process which have been terminated and waited for.
+Pass to getrusage() to request resource information for child processes of the calling process.